littlebits/cloud-api-lessons/README.md

   ```
 5. Investigate the HTTP API docs for how you can make one cloudBit read from another

+#### Lesson 3: Make a mash-up!

+Ok, not really a lesson.
+Create an original mashup between your cloudBit and another service that does something awesome.
+Best mash-up wins some littleBits including a cloudBit :)

 ## Resources
 - cloudBit Cloud Control app: http://littlebits.cc/cloudstart